sderaps/DMM/README.md

 Install Process

+Watch Face Studio Gave me alot of problems connecting to my watchs during the install "Run On Device", I have to spend quit alot of time trying to install the watch face over and over and over again and Never figured out what the glitch was.
+I'm assuming there is some kind of Bug in watch face studio.
+But with much persistance I was able to install.
+At some point when I get this watch face better, I'm hoping I can upload it to google play Store to ease the install process.
+But it's out of my league right now..

 Step 1.
 Connect your watch and computer to the same Wi-Fi network

 Step 2.
 Enable Developer Options on Watch